In order to use Spring Cloud Contract Verifier with WireMock you have to use Gradle or Maven plugin.

 <repositories> <repository> <id>spring-snapshots</id> <name>Spring Snapshots</name> <url>https://repo.spring.io/snapshot</url> <snapshots> <enabled>true</enabled> </snapshots> </repository> <repository> <id>spring-milestones</id> <name>Spring Milestones</name> <url>https://repo.spring.io/milestone</url> <snapshots> <enabled>false</enabled> </snapshots> </repository> <repository> <id>spring-releases</id> <name>Spring Releases</name> <url>https://repo.spring.io/release</url> <snapshots> <enabled>false</enabled> </snapshots> </repository> </repositories> <pluginRepositories> <pluginRepository> <id>spring-snapshots</id> <name>Spring Snapshots</name> <url>https://repo.spring.io/snapshot</url> <snapshots> <enabled>true</enabled> </snapshots> </pluginRepository> <pluginRepository> <id>spring-milestones</id> <name>Spring Milestones</name> <url>https://repo.spring.io/milestone</url> <snapshots> <enabled>false</enabled> </snapshots> </pluginRepository> <pluginRepository> <id>spring-releases</id> <name>Spring Releases</name> <url>https://repo.spring.io/release</url> <snapshots> <enabled>false</enabled> </snapshots> </pluginRepository> </pluginRepositories>

-By default Spring Cloud Contract Verifier is looking for stubs in src/test/resources/contracts
+By default Spring Cloud Contract Verifier is looking for stubs in src/test/resources/contracts directory.

 Directory containing stub definitions is treated as a class name, and each stub definition is treated as a single test.